 Where Can I Get Narcan?

 FREE at Alexandria Health Department.Alexandria Health Department is offering FREE Narcan and Narcan counseling to ANY interested member of the public.
-Call 703.746.4888 to make an appointment or walk-in to any of our clinics during regular business hours: M-F 8 A.M.-4:30 P.M.; Th.
+Call 703.746.4888 to make an appointment or walk-in to any of our clinics at 4480 King Street during regular business hours: M-F 8 A.M.-4:30 P.M.; Th.
 12:45-4:30 P.M.

 Narcan® is: 1) Not a substitute for emergency medical care; 2) Repeated doses may be necessary; 3) Designed for community use outside of a medical setting; 4) A single dose device is ready for rapid deployment by a bystander with no specialized training